-The value of an investment in the portfolios and any income from them can go down as well as up and as with any investment you may not receive back the amount originally invested.
+The value of an investment in the portfolios and any income from them may go down as well as up, and you may not get back the amount originally invested.

 This document is exclusively intended for professional investors as defined in Article 4(3)(a-g) of the Swiss Financial Services Act (FinSA, FIDLEG).